canonical/kafka-operator/docs/tutorial/integrate-with-client-applications.md

 ### Produce/consume messages

 We will now use the username and password to produce some messages to Apache Kafka.
-To do so, we will first deploy the [Apache Kafka Test App](https://charmhub.io/kafka-test-app): a simplistic charm meant only for testing, that also bundles some Python scripts to push data to Apache Kafka, e.g:
+To do so, we will first deploy the [Apache Kafka Test App](https://charmhub.io/kafka-test-app): a simplistic charm meant only for testing, that also bundles some Python scripts to push data to Apache Kafka:

 ```shell
 juju deploy kafka-test-app --channel edge